dulumina/otoressl/README.md

 ID_BOT_TELEGRAM="<your-chat-id-or-group-id-here" # Chat ID
 ```
 For UNTAD admin, you can download this [config](https://nextcloud.cloud.untad.ac.id/s/fjkwPifkxSFmT3L).

+> dont forget to make the config executable by running `chmod +x config`

 ## Using
 > Make sure you have configured and installed ssl certificate on target host using certbot